JessicaQND/CITS5503-serverless-slack-world-clock/README.md

  * OpenWhisk - to implement the app bot and commands
  * Cloudant - to keep track of app installations
- * API Connect - to prove gateway/expose the OpenWhisk actions to Slack
+ * API Connect - to provide the gateway/expose the OpenWhisk actions to Slack
  * Slack Events API - streamlined, easy way to build apps and bots that respond to activities in Slack
  * Google Geocoding API - to find formatted address, lat and long to pass to Timezone API
  * Google Timezone API - to find the timezone of location

 ## Funcional Requirements
 * The system should allow any user in the Slack team it's deployed in to access it's direct message channel.